Photo Tips A to Z

 eXperiment Without Fear

-Some of your favorite images will come from accidents.
+Some of your favorite images will come by accident.

 Y